 A Unique Externship Opportunity in the Desert Southwest

-The audiology extern will be responsible for administering diagnostic audiologic tests; a full-range of vestibular testing; ABR, ECoG and VEMP testing; hearing aid dispensing (i.e., testing, fitting, and selection), and hearing rehabilitation service to all populations.
+The audiology extern will be responsible for administering diagnostic audiologic tests; a full-range of vestibular testing; ABR, ECoG and VEMP testing; hearing aid dispensing (i.e., testing, fitting, and selection), cochlear implants and hearing rehabilitation service to all populations.
 The audiologist extern may provide other standard tests as needed.
 S/he will counsel and educate patients regarding test results and will articulately review the options that best meet their hearing care needs.
 The audiologist extern will also engage in educating patients, developing patients for life, reviewing pricing options, and dispensing hearing aids as a part of the patient education process.

 Nestled in the fertile Mesilla Valley between the majestic Organ Mountains and the meandering Rio Grande, Las Cruces, New Mexico is quickly becoming a popular southwestern destination.
 The city of Las Cruces has received several awards including rankings from Money magazine as one of the “best college towns to retire” and from AARP as one of their “dream towns” to retire.
 Las Cruces has also been ranked by Forbes as one of the best small metro areas for business and careers.
-The City of Alamogordo, just outside White Sands National Monument, rests at the foot of the beautiful Sacramento Mountains, which rise 4500 ft right from the edge of the city.
+The City of Alamogordo, just outside White Sands National Park, rests at the foot of the beautiful Sacramento Mountains, which rise 4500 ft right from the edge of the city.
 The mountain resort town of Ruidoso is located in the alpine foothills of the famous 12,000 ft Sierra Blanca (named for it's snowy cap).
 Attractions include the racetrack at Ruidoso Downs and the ski slopes known as Ski Apache.
-The Las Cruces and Alamogordo climate is ideal, providing superb year-round sunny weather (350 days per year) and moderate “spring and fall” temperatures for 10 months out of the year.
-Our three locations provide access to cities such as Santa Fe, Albuquerque, Tucson, El Paso, and historically rich locations such as Old Mesilla, Cloudcroft, and the Gila National Forest.
+The Alamogordo climate is ideal, providing superb year-round sunny weather (350 days per year) and moderate “spring and fall” temperatures for 10 months out of the year.
+Our location provides access to cities such as Santa Fe, Albuquerque, Tucson, El Paso, and historically rich locations such as Old Mesilla, Cloudcroft, and the Gila National Forest.
 We abound with world-class Mexican food!

 Interested students must be looking for their 4th year internship/externship position